SalomePlatform/yacs/doc/pysalome.rst

 runAppli is a shell that executes a Python script, by passing arguments to it in a command line::

-    python -i $PYHELLO_ROOT_DIR/bin/salome/runSalome.py --modules=PYHELLO --xterm --containers=cpp,python --killall
+    python -i $PYHELLO_ROOT_DIR/bin/salome/myrunSalome.py --modules=PYHELLO --killall

-These arguments state that the runSalome.py script located in the PYHELLO module will be used, that the PYHELLO component will be activated, printouts will be redirected into an xterm window, a python container will be started and all SALOME processes that existed before the run will be killed.
+These arguments state that the myrunSalome.py script located in the PYHELLO module will be used, that the PYHELLO component will be activated and all SALOME processes that existed before the run will be killed.

 This command will not function unless the following environment variables have previously been set::

-   export KERNEL_ROOT_DIR=<chemin d'installation du module KERNEL>
-   export PYHELLO_ROOT_DIR=<chemin d'installation du module PYHELLO>

-This method of activating SALOME modules and components tends to confuse the module and the component.
-There is no difficulty in setting run parameters in this case (1 component per module).
-All that is necessary is to indicate the list of requested components (KERNEL is useless) behind the –modules option, and provide one environment variable for each component.
-The name of these variables must be <Component>_ROOT_DIR and must define the path of the module containing the component.
-If there are several components for the module, it is a little more complicated.
-This will be presented later.
+   export KERNEL_ROOT_DIR=<KERNEL installation path>
+   export PYHELLO_ROOT_DIR=<PYHELLO installation path>

-Warning:  it is possible that the SALOME run will not reach the end.
-In some circumstances, the time to start CORBA servers may be long and could exceed the timeout fixed at 21 seconds.
+**Warning**:  it is possible that the SALOME run will not reach the end.
+In some circumstances, the time to start CORBA servers may be long and could exceed the timeout.
 If the reason for this is that the time to load dynamic libraries is long, it is possible that a second run immediately afterwards will be successful.